 Read more about the Management for Scientists and Engineers Certificate Program.

-Management for Scientists and Engineers Certificate Program (Postdoctoral Fellows)
+Management for Scientists and Engineers Certificate Program (Postdoctoral Trainees)

-The Graduate School provides the opportunity for a select group of postdoctoral fellows in science and engineering fields to participate in this Kellogg School of Management executive education certificate course.
-The 5-day program provides an introduction to business concepts related to accounting, strategy, finance, marketing, and management.
+The Graduate School provides the opportunity for a select group of postdoctoral trainees in science and engineering fields to participate in this Kellogg School of Management executive education certificate course.
+The five-day program provides an introduction to business concepts related to accounting, strategy, finance, marketing, and management.

 Read more about the Business for Scientists Executive Education Program.